 A few weeks ago another entangled Humpback washed up dead in Caithness; read the story: Whale washed up in Caithness tangled in Canadian fishing gear.

-All of the other clean-ups that went on both sides of the Forth also collected a good haul.
-It’s sad that we know there is still so much more rubbish floating around there, and it will continue to get washed up, but at least the items everyone managed to pick up are no longer on the shore.
+Other beach cleans on both sides of the Forth collected a good haul too.
+It’s sad that there is still so much rubbish floating around out there, and it will continue to get washed up.
+At least the items everyone managed to clear are no longer on the shore.

 It was a tiring few hours, but much was achieved.
 A large bag full of plastic bottles will now be recycled.
-Robbie, from Fife Coast and Countryside Trust, gave us a hand and took away other recyclable plastics.
+Fife Coast and Countryside Trust gave us a hand and took away other recyclable plastics.